rrushtw/SQLDiff/DiffList.md

 | To comment one line | -- | # |
 | To comment a part | /**/ | /**/ |

+### NULL Functions
-/*In order to "SELECT MyColumn FROM MyTable;", and show empty when the value is null*/
+In order to "SELECT MyColumn FROM MyTable;", and show empty when the value is null

 MSSQL
 ```bash